 – Employers only need your social insurance number after you’ve been hired — but employment scams ask for it upfront.

-Practice safe surfing.
+6. Practice safe surfing.
 Scammers love new technology too, and malware can be used to track and capture your financial information.
 Experts recommend installing a firewall to protect your wireless network and using a virus scanner on a regular basis as protection.
 Beware of invitations to click on links or download free software or files — they could expose you to malware.
-(See 7 online mistakes for more information.)

 Also, be careful when you’re out and about as free wireless internet access and shared computers may not be as secure as you think.
 With very little equipment and effort, a crook can set up their own wi-fi network and capture people’s information when they mistakenly use it.
 Even data stored in the internet browser of a shared computer can be useful for crooks.
 When in doubt, wait until you’re home to make sensitive transactions like online purchases or checking your bank statement.